 - Don’t always reveal what is going to happen – it will create intrigue and students will focus

-- Save questions until the end – questioning can kill pace and interrupt explanations
+- Save questions until the end (or at the start) – questioning can kill pace and interrupt explanations

 - Assemble the class in a horse shoe configuration around the bench.
 Do not have anyone behind you.
 It doesn’t have to be the front bench